kivra/giallo/README.md

 [Routing](http://ninenines.eu/docs/en/cowboy/HEAD/guide/routing) to the
 URI `http://yourserver/`.
-Implementing the action `hi` would make Giallo output "Ohai!" when performing a GET on `/hi` or anything below `/hi/extra...`., while outputting `OhNo!` when performing a GET on anything else.
-Any action that is implemented explicitly, such as `hi/4` gets precedence over the standard Cowboy Handler.
+Implementing the action `hi` would make Giallo output "Ohai!" when performing a GET on `/hi` or anything below `/hi/extra...`.
+Any Giallo action that is implemented, such as `hi/4` gets precedence over the standard Cowboy Handler.

 The first argument is the HTTP method being used.